yoonjaepark/flutter_naver_login/README.md

 This assume that you have performed the "link app to package name and base class [the Naver Login documentation for Android site](https://developers.naver.com/docs/login/android/).

-Your Application Info" is shown in the for Naver Developer Website.
+Your Application Info is shown in the for Naver Developer Website.

 Then find out what the Client ID is.
 The Naver Client ID can be found on the Naver App Dashboard from the Naver Developer Console.